And Quiet Flows the Bhagirathi: Murshidabad in the 21st Century

 Ornate garden area in Kathgola complex

-Another idol outside Adinath Temple
+Another idol outside the Adinath Temple

-This tablet at the gate of Jagat Seth House outlines the history of Jagat Seth.It is said that Jagat Seth made their original fortune in the Jade trade as in those days green jade from Burma was highly valued by the Mughal courtiers because of the belief that it would shatter or discolor if poisoned food was served in it.
-They traded in other precious emeralds as well and also accumulated vast wealth as Nawabs banker.
+Jagat Seth House has this inscription at the gate, which tells the history of Jagat Seth.
+It is said that Jagat Seth started their original fortune in the jade trade, for in those days the Mughal courtiers valued highly green jade from Burma because of the belief that if poisoned food was served in it, it would shatter or discolour.
+And they also traded in other precious emeralds and grew hugely rich as the Nawab's banker.

 Another tablet on Jagat Seth

-The House of Jagat Seth is now a museum,where a part of display are some rare coins and emeralds .
-Jagat Seth means 'Banker of the world' and this title was first bestowed upon Fateh Chand in early 18th century by Emperor Muhammad Shah in view of his innovativeness and greatness in trading and banking achievements those days.
-Thereafter it was handed down the dynasty for over a century for this particular Marwari community who were Jains by religion.
+The House of Jagat Seth is now a museum,where a part of display are some rare coins and emeralds.
+'Jagat Seth' means 'Banker of the world,' and this title was first bestowed upon Fateh Chand in the early 18th century by Emperor Muhammad Shah in view of his innovativeness and greatness in trading and banking achievements in those days.
+Thereafter, it was handed down through the dynasty for over a century for this particular Marwari community, who were Jains by religion.
 Madahav Rai was Jagat Seth during Siraj-ud-Daula's tenure.
 It is said that he was slapped and insulted by Siraj for denying a loan requisition of Rs 3 crores.
-Thereafter he played a key role in the politics of Bengal by helping Mir Jafar to receive the Subahdari of Bengal from the Mughal Emperor at Delhi.
-They also operated a mint from Murshidabad where they had settled and had made Murshidabad the commercial and financial capital, not only of undivided Bengal,Bihar and Orissa but of India as well.
+Thereafter, he played a key role in Bengal's politics by helping Mir Jafar secure the Subahdari of Bengal from the Mughal Emperor in Delhi.
+They also operated a mint from Murshidabad, where they had settled and had made Murshidabad the commercial and financial capital, not only of undivided Bengal, Bihar, and Orissa but of India as well.

 Another portion of Nasirpur Palace in state of ruins.